Rotation (film): Plot

 The film opens to scenes of Berlin during World War II, with the ongoing war depicted by bombs and explosions, both onscreen and in the background soundtrack.
-The film then jumps back twenty years in time, and, through a series of vignettes about worker Hans Behnke, traces the way in which a typical worker who opposes Nazi party ideology could be drawn into complying and cooperating with the Nazi regime.
+The film then jumps back twenty years in time, and, through a series of vignettes about worker Hans Behnke, traces the way in which a typical worker who opposes Nazi Party ideology could be drawn into complying and cooperating with the Nazi regime.
 Significant vignettes include depictions of the high unemployment in 1920s Germany and later, the threat to Hans's job due to his failure to belong to the Nazi party.
 It is implied that Hans's complicity with the Nazi regime rises out of a desire to be able to provide for his family and not return to the ranks of the Arbeitslos (unemployed).

 Hans ultimately does join the Nazi party, but still shows signs of disagreement with their ideology.
-He eventually aids a resistance group in printing anti-war propaganda, and is finally turned into the authorities by his son Helmut.
+He eventually aids a resistance group in printing anti-war propaganda, and is finally turned in to the authorities by his son Helmut.
 Hans is then put in jail, and the timeline returns to that given at the very beginning of the film.
 Hans is eventually freed from jail, but his wife, Charlotte, has been killed in the war.

 The end of the film depicts Hans's reconciliation with his son Helmut, and Helmut's beginning of a new life with his girlfriend.
 The ending scenes of the film echo those of the beginning in which Hans and Charlotte start their life, but with dialog and visual symbolism suggesting that Helmut will not repeat his father's mistakes and his father's complicity.